-How the Bullet Journal works
+How does the Bullet Journal work?

 First, let’s look at the basics.

-The structure of the Bullet Journal
+The Structure of the Bullet Journal

 At the very beginning, you have an empty notebook.
 Just like in a textbook, the first pages are dedicated to an index, where you specify which pages provide information on the individual topics.
 Your index may be quite empty at the start, but this will rapidly change.
 The index will help you find all the important topics later.